bparanj/rom/chapter1.md

 ## Objective

-To learn about the current object 'self' and the top level context in Ruby.
+To learn about the current object **self** and the top level context in Ruby.

 ## Steps